sc-likes-to-code/hotel_management_system/README.md

 # hotel_management_system__python
-This is a programme on hotel management system created by connecting Python with MySQL
+This is a program on hotel management system created by connecting Python with MySQL